Nutrition

 Final Thoughts

 If your feline friend happens to ingest a few bites of Spam, he should be just fine.
 If you want to be able to share dinner with him more frequently, consider offering bites of natural meat thoroughly cooked without spices or oils.
 Even then, a bite is enough.
-For his basic everyday diet, choose a wet or dry or fresh commercial cat food that meets AAFCO (Association of American Feed Control Officials) standards.

 The best treat you can give your cat is time with you.
 Whether he prefers to lie on the back of the couch as you watch TV in the evenings or wants to chase the toy mouse you throw, the gift of attention is the best gift of all.
-Time spent brushing your cat gently not only strengthens the bond between you but leaves his coat healthy and glowing.
+Time spent brushing your cat gently strengthens the bond between you and leaves his coat healthy and glowing.
 If you choose to feed cat treats, limit the number per day to help him stay fit and active.

 White Siamese cat with sweet potatos